Economy of Papua New Guinea: Trade and investment

 Major source countries for merchandise imports include Australia (34.4%), Singapore (14.3%), the European Union (8.3%), China (6.9%), and Japan (6.4%).

 Petroleum, mining machinery and aircraft have been the primary U.S. exports to Papua New Guinea.
 In 1999, as mineral exploration and new minerals investments declined, as did United States exports.
 Crude oil is the largest U.S. import from Papua New Guinea, followed by gold, cocoa, coffee, and copper ore.

 U.S. companies are active in developing Papua New Guinea's mining and petroleum sectors.
 Chevron operates the Kutubu and Gobe oil projects and is developing its natural gas reserves.
-A 5,000–6,000 m³ (30,000–40,000 barrel) per day oil refinery project in which there is an American interest also is under development in Port Moresby.
+A 5,000–6,000 m^{3} (30,000–40,000 barrel) per day oil refinery project in which there is an American interest also is under development in Port Moresby.

 In 1993, Papua New Guinea became a participating economy in the Asia-Pacific Economic Cooperation (APEC) Forum.
 In 1996, it joined the World Trade Organization (WTO).